 The fall of humanity in Genesis 3 is a simple story about a talking serpent—right?
 Not so fast, says Michael Heiser.

-One of the first questions a reader of Genesis 3 might have is, “Why wasn’t Eve afraid of a talking snake?”
-Heiser believes questions like this preserve an overliteralized view of the text.
 To the ancient Hebrew reader, the serpent is clearly a divine figure.
 After all, the garden of Eden is where heaven and earth meet—the earthly realm of the heavenly council.
 No citizen of an ancient Near Eastern culture would have believed that animals could talk in everyday life, but when the gods or magical forces were in view, that was a different story.
-Animals often represented divine presence in ancient literature, and the kind of animal in a story typically depended on the attributes or status of that particular animal.

 Genesis telegraphed simple but profound ideas to Israelite readers: The world you experience was created by an all-powerful God; human beings are his created representatives; Eden was his abode; he was accompanied by a supernatural host; one member of that divine entourage was not pleased by God’s decisions to create humanity and give them dominion.
 All that leads to how humanity got into the mess it’s in.